 Gaar-Scott Co. made steam traction engines of simple and compound cylinders, plain portable steam engines, the Gaar-Scott three-way crank thresher, rice field Queen thresher, clover hulling outfit, water tanks, plantation circular sawmill, pony circular sawmills, and standard circular sawmills.

 In 1911, M. Rumely Co. acquired Gaar-Scott and Advance Thresher Co., and became the Advance-Rumely Co.
 Gaar-Scott engines continued to be produced until about 1914, and were sold under the Rumely products umbrella.
 In 1931, Allis-Chalmers Corp. acquired Advance-Rumely.

-Information for this article came from the County History Preservation Society, and Tom Woodard, John R. Gresh, Bill Roberts, and Gil Roberts.
+Information for this article came from The Encyclopedia of American Steam Traction Engines, the County History Preservation Society, and Tom Woodard, John R. Gresh, Bill Roberts, and Gil Roberts.

 Steam enthusiast Jack C. Norbeck is a frequent